Internal friction controls active ciliary oscillations near the instability threshold: Results

-where $\theta_{0}(s)$ is the amplitude of the travelling wave, $\omega$ is the angular frequency of the beat, $\phi(s)$ is the phase and $\bar{\theta}(s)$ is an offset \cite{Rikmenspoel1984,Sartori2016DynamicCurv}.
-We compare the experimental data with this parametric form in Fig.~\ref{Figure3-TravellingWaves} and find an excellent fit.
-As we are interested in oscillations about the time averaged shape of the beat ($ \bar{\theta}(s) $), we define $ \theta'(s,t)=\theta(s,t)-\bar{\theta}(s) $.
-In the following, we focus on $ \theta' $ and drop the prime such that $ \theta \equiv \theta_{0}(s)\sin[\omega t-\phi(s)] $ which represents the dynamic oscillatory beat of the filament about the mean shape.
+All the passive terms in this equation can be expressed completely in terms of the tangent angle, $ \theta $.
+Experimental data reveals that the tangent angle can be parametrised by a traveling waveform, $\theta(s,t)=\theta_{0}(s)\sin[\omega t-\phi(s)]+\bar{\theta}(s)$, where $\theta_{0}$, $\omega$, $\phi$ and $\bar{\theta}$ are the amplitude, angular frequency, phase and offset respectively (Fig.~\ref{Figure3-TravellingWave}) \cite{Rikmenspoel1978Sperm,Sartori2016DynamicCurv}.
+As we are interested in oscillations about the time averaged shape of the beat, $\bar{\theta}$, we define $ \theta'(s,t)=\theta(s,t)-\bar{\theta}(s) $.
+In the following, we focus on $ \theta' $ and drop the prime such that $ \theta(s,t) \equiv \theta_{0}(s)\sin[\omega t-\phi(s)] $ which represents the dynamic oscillatory beat of the filament about the mean shape.
 Therefore, we use this parametric form, instead of the Chebyshev interpolant, to estimate all angle-dependent quantities in the dynamical equation.